anain/matcha/README.txt

+Matcha is a dating website who uses a simple algorithm to suggest matching profiles and allow user to search by themselves according to their criteria.

 Installation

-1) Pour reseed:
-sh setup.sh
+1) sh setup.sh

-Ou pour lancer le serveur:
-sh debug.sh
+2) sh debug.sh

-2) Lancer le client
-cd matcha/matcha/static
+2) cd matcha/matcha/static
 npm i
 npm run watch